-As of June 30, 2022, the CLNC 2019-FL1 mortgage assets are indexed to LIBOR and the borrowings under CLNC 2019-FL1 are indexed to Term SOFR, creating an underlying benchmark index rate basis difference between CLNC 2019-FL1 assets and liabilities, which is meant to be mitigated by the benchmark replacement adjustment described above.
+As of September 30, 2022, the CLNC 2019-FL1 mortgage assets are indexed to LIBOR and the borrowings under CLNC 2019-FL1 are indexed to Term SOFR, creating an underlying benchmark index rate basis difference between CLNC 2019-FL1 assets and liabilities, which is meant to be mitigated by the benchmark replacement adjustment described above.
 The Company has the right to transition the CLNC 2019-FL1 mortgage assets to SOFR, eliminating the basis difference between CLNC 2019-FL1 assets and liabilities, and will make the determination taking into account the loan portfolio as a whole.
 The transition to SOFR is not expected to have a material impact to CLNC 2019-FL1's assets and liabilities and related interest expense.

 CLNC 2019-FL1 included a two-year reinvestment feature that allowed the Company to contribute existing or newly originated loan investments in exchange for proceeds from repayments or repurchases of loans held in CLNC 2019-FL1, subject to the satisfaction of certain conditions set forth in the indenture.
 The reinvestment period for CLNC 2019-FL1 expired on October 19, 2021.
 During the first quarter of 2022, two loans held in CLNC 2019-FL1 were repaid, totaling \$54.4 million.
 During the second quarter of 2022, three loans held in CLNC 2019-FL1 were repaid, totaling \$84.0 million.
-The proceeds from the five loan payoffs were used to amortize the securitization bonds in accordance with the securitization priority of payments.
+During the third quarter of 2022, one loan held in CLNC 2019-FL1 was repaid and two loans partially repaid, totaling \$24.7 million.
+Subsequent to September 30, 2022, one loan investment held in CLNC 2019-FL1 was removed as a result of the loan becoming a credit risk collateral interest, totaling \$59.9 million.
+The Company exchanged the credit risk collateral interest for substitute loan investments equal to the par principal balance of the credit risk collateral interest.
+The proceeds from the six loan payoffs and two partial payoffs were used to amortize the securitization bonds in accordance with the securitization priority of payments.